Exploring Java Keytool Keystore and its Commands

 • Commands that you use to verify the information within a keystore or certificate.

-Commands that you use for creating new Java Keytool files, CSR, etc.
+Create New Java Keytool files, CSR, etc.

 Case 1: For creating a key pair and keystore, use the following command given below: